YashKadam05/techEnterprise/README.md

 Connection: Axios & Cors
 Database: MySQL

-[Make sure to add your own database name, username and password in the code can use MySQL workbench to create 2 tables in your database]
+[Make sure to add your own database name, username and password in the code, can use MySQL workbench and create 2 tables in your database]

 create table TEUsers(
 username varchar(50),